Help make camps possible

 Starfish KIDS Camps are a free, one-week summer camp experience specifically designed for the needs of looked after children ages 6-12.

-When a child goes to Starfish KIDS Camp, they receive the attention and encouragement of an adult camp counsellor, known as "BIGs".
+When a child goes to Starfish KIDS Camp, they receive the attention and encouragement of an adult camp volunteer, known as “BIGs”.

 In addition, each camper is exposed to a variety of exciting activities designed for their encouragement and self-esteem.